 The Occupational Health and Safety Administration describes workplace violence as “any act or threat of physical violence, harassment, intimidation, or other threatening disruptive behavior that occurs at the work site.”
-This can range from a variety of acts, from threats to physical violence.
+This can range from a variety of acts, from threats to physical violence, and can affect employees, customers and visitors at your business.

 Workplace Violence Warning Signs

-While in many cases incidents happen seemingly without warning, often there are workplace violence warning signs.
+While in many cases incidents happen seemingly without warning, often there are workplace violence warning signs that are cause for concern.
 For business owners, workplace security is a necessary high priority, and part of protecting their employees is being aware of and spotting warning signs.
 Owners and managers must take great care to be mindful of certain behaviors, and know that not all of them have to be present to signal a workplace violence incident.

 Change in Behavior.
 If an employee begins to become isolated, despondent, or unproductive, it could be a sign of a deeper issue.
 Sometimes a normally friendly person may become short or snippy with people or become agitated at seemingly small things.
 Whether it happens quickly or over time, a change in behavior is cause for concern and possibly may require intervention.